“Be brave enough to live life creatively. The creative place where no one else has ever been.” —Alan Alda

 - For its shortcomings, Eromanga Sensei is technically passable with respect to animation and sound quality.
 There’s a context behind this screenshot that will take a bit of explanation to reach, so I’ll leave readers to enjoy another moment of Hana in an interesting situation while I recount what happened to those errant commenters.
 I ended up wiping their comments, since they were contributing little to the discussion.
 I usually leave comments up regardless of whether or not they disagree with me, and there’ve only been one other instance where I deleted a comment for ad hominem attacks.

 - The final episode involves Sagiri’s attempts to draw real Eromanga (sorry, folks of Eromanga, Queensland!), and ends up with Sagiri totally botching male anatomy, leading her and Emily to try and use Masamune as a model to learn what a gizmo looks like in reality.
-This brings my third Terrible Anime Challenge post to a close, and regular programming resumes soon: I will be looking at both Amanchu!
+Eromanga Sensei merits a C+ in my books, and with this done, my third Terrible Anime Challenge post to a close, and regular programming resumes soon: I will be looking at both Amanchu!
 Advance and Comic Girls after three episodes have passed.
 As well, for readers who’ve played Valkyria Chronicies, I’ve also got a talk on my experiences with the campaign-driven DLCs, now that I’ve gotten off my rear and finally went through them.